Three-term recurrence relations of minimal affinizations of type $G_2$: Acknowledgements

 \section{Acknowledgements}

-Jian-Rong Li is very grateful to Professors David Hernandez, Bernard Leclerc, and Evgeny Mukhin for stimulating discussions.
-J.-R. Li is supported by ERC AdG Grant 247049, the PBC Fellowship Program of Israel for Outstanding Post-Doctoral Researchers from China and India, the National Natural Science Foundation of China (no. 11371177, 11401275), and the Fundamental Research Funds for the Central Universities of China (no. lzujbky-2015-78).
+The authors are very grateful to the anonymous referee for the comments and suggestions that have been very helpful to improve the quality of this paper.
+J.-R. Li is very grateful to Professors David Hernandez, Bernard Leclerc, and Evgeny Mukhin for stimulating discussions.
+The research of J.-R. Li on this project is supported by the Minerva foundation with funding from the Federal German Ministry for Education and Research; the National Natural Science Foundation of China (no. 11501267, 11371177, 11401275); ERC AdG Grant 247049; the PBC Fellowship Program of Israel for Outstanding Post-Doctoral Researchers from China and India; the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (QUASIFT grant agreement 677368).
+J.-R. Li is very grateful to Institut des Hautes Etudes Scientifiques (IHES) and Mainz Institute for Theoretical Physics (MITP) for hospitality where a part of this work has been done.